DylanWestraadt/ctf/README.md

-# ctf
+# Webscraping with python

-Ctf built stuff
+Ctf built stuff for the web.
+Beautiful Soup is used and is a great module for Webscraping